dmauser/azure-p2s-er-issue-repro/README.md

 ## Goal

-This a lab to repro connectivity instability between P2S Clients connecting over VPN Gateway using an ASN different of 65515.
+The goal of this lab is to reproduce connectivity instability observed between P2S Clients connecting over VPN Gateway using an ASN different of 65515 when ExpressRoute VPN Gateway is also present on the VNET.

 ## Deploy based LAB

+Deploy base lab environment.
+It will create the following components:

+- Hub VNET (10.0.0.0/24)
+    - Linux VM: az-hub-lxvm - 10.0.0.4
+    - VPN Gateway Active/Active + P2S enabled: az-hub-vpngw
+    - VPN Gateway ASN: 65515
+    - P2S address pool: 172.16.50.0/24
+    - ExpressRoute Gateway Standard SKU: az-hub-ergw
+- Spoke 1 VNET (10.0.1.0/24)
+    - az-spk1-lxvm (10.0.1.4)
+- Spoke 2 VNET (10.0.2.0/24)
+    - az-spk2-lxvm (10.0.2.4)

-Deploy base lab environment = Hub with ER and VPN Gateway + VM and two Spokes with one VM on each.
+ Hub with ER and VPN Gateway + VM and two Spokes with one VM on each.
 VPN Gateway will be deployed with ASN 65515 and later we will repro the issue by change it to different ASN like 65100.

 ### Prerequisites